February 27, 2017, 12:15 PM - 01:45 PM

 China's Evolving Strategy in the Asia-Pacific: Implications for U.S. National Security

-On February 27, 2017, the Robert Strauss Center and the Center for East Asian Studies are pleased to host Abraham Denmark, former Deputy Assistant Secretary of Defense for East Asia, for a discussion on the security challenges the US, India and other Asian countries face vis-à-vis China, as well as on the trajectory of U.S. policy toward China during the first hundred days of the Trump administration.
+On February 27, 2017, the Robert Strauss Center and the Center for East Asian Studies were pleased to host Abraham Denmark, former Deputy Assistant Secretary of Defense for East Asia, for a discussion on the security challenges the US, India and other Asian countries face vis-à-vis China, as well as on the trajectory of U.S. policy toward China during the first hundred days of the Trump administration.

 Abraham Denmark served as Deputy Assistant Secretary of Defense for East Asia (June 2015 – January 2017) where he supported the Secretary of Defense and other senior U.S. government leaders in the formulation and implementation of defense policy for China, Japan, Mongolia, North and South Korea, and Taiwan.

 Previous positions include Senior Vice President for Political and Security Affairs at The National Bureau of Asian Research, Fellow at the Center for a New American Security, and several positions within the U.S. government.
 He has authored several reports and edited several books on geopolitical dynamics in the Asia-Pacific, and has been featured in major media outlets in the United States and across Asia.